minhajul/minhajul/README.md

 I am a full-stack software engineer with advanced knowledge in DevOps.
 I specialize in developing scalable applications using **PHP/Laravel/Livewire, Python/Django, Javascript, Node.js** and **Next.js**.
 I have hands-on experience with DevOps tools, including **Docker, Kubernetes, Pulumi, Terraform, Grafana, prometheus, Ansible** to streamline development, deployment, and scaling processes on **AWS**.
 My experience also includes designing distributed systems and microservices.

+### 🚀 Career Status: **Open to Work**

+I am actively exploring opportunities as a **Full-Stack Engineer, Backend Developer, or DevOps Engineer**.
+I’m eager to contribute my skills in a challenging environment where I can create meaningful impact while continuously learning and growing.

 * 🌍 **Willing to Relocate:** Yes
 * 💻 **Remote Work:** Open to remote roles globally
 * 📍 **Current Location:** Dhaka, Bangladesh — flexible to accommodate other time zones